adel-batal/popup-manager-vue/README.md

 ![Alt text](screenshots//edit-popup.png.png?raw=true )

 #### Notes
-- There are 7 intreis in the `db.json` file so you can immediately test
+- There are 7 entreis in the `db.json` file so you can immediately test
 - The Vue router library was added to the project for the convenience of the tester and only that

 ### Build lib